 LVT 2015 r 2011 wh After separating from his brother Bernard of Domaine de la Verquière in 1992, Denis Chamfort set up on his own.
 He then sold to Vasco Perdigao in September 2010, Vasco having worked with Monsieur Chamfort before then.
 His father is Portuguese from Lisbon, his mother is French Basque.
 He worked with Alain Paret at Saint-Joseph and Condrieu in the Northern Rhône for seven years.
 Promising Rasteau with local feel.

 LVT 2015 r 2014 wh A wide range of wines from a long-established Sablet grower, including elegant Gigondas.
 Organic wines.
 Usually good value.

 LVT 2013 r 2014 wh Wide range here, so possible lack of focus.
 The white has always been a favourite, ages well, good with foods, now more forward (Viognier in it).
 Ténébi is a Counoise wine, a rarity.
 Sablet reds can be full, long-lived, ditto Gigondas.

 LVT 2015 r 2015 rosé 2014 wh Mainstream domaine, long-established at Sablet, also make Plan de Dieu, Rasteau and Vacqueyras.
 They are now officially organic.

-LVT 2015 r First bottling of consequence from 2002 – bulk sales only before that.
+LVT 2016 r First bottling of consequence from 2002 – bulk sales only before that.
 Traditional. full-bodied wines, no pretension.
-Good, regular Gigondas, as well, vat only raising, the 2015 a ***(*) wine.
+Good, regular Gigondas, as well, vat only raising, the 2015 and 2016 both ***(*) wine.
 The 2015 Plan de Dieu red was an STGT **** wine, with much local truth.